17 Essentials for a DIY Margarita Bar

 2. DIY Fruit Slice Balloons: With nothing but some tissue paper and spray adhesive, you can make some fruity balloons to mimic the fruit in your drinks.
 Foil balloons work best for this DIY, and you can have them filled with helium at the store if you don't have a tank at home. (via Balloon Time)

-3. Urban Outfitters Copper Cocktail Shaker ($20): The copper trend isn’t going away anytime soon, so you might as well embrace it and upgrade your barware.
-The good news is that it looks good with gold and silver — no need for everything to match.
+3. Urban Outfitters BrüMate Shaker Pint Glass ($35): The rose gold trend isn't going away anytime soon, so you might as well embrace it and upgrade your barware.
+After you're done shaking, replace the shaker lid with the tumbler lid and sip away.

 4. Spicy Grapefruit Margaritas: Infuse a bottle of tequila with jalapeños so adventurous guests can give their margarita a kick.
 Jalapeños go great with grapefruit, especially with an extra-salty rim. (via Fit Foodie Finds)